searchkit/searchkit/docs/docs/ui-setup-eui.md

 ```

-then go to pages/index.js and update
+then go to the pages/index.js and update

 ```javascript
 import { withSearchkit } from "@searchkit/client";